Treovan/Treovan.github.io/README.txt

-Aerial by HTML5 UP
+Aerial by Treovan
-html5up.net | @ajlkn
+https://dsc.gg/hypnotic | R Ξ V Ξ R A N S#1337
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)
+Free for personal and commercial use under the CCA 3.0 license https://dsc.gg/hypnotic)

 This is Aerial, a single page, single screen responsive site template.
 Real simple.